edchelstephens/django-tutorial/NOTES/models.md

 - when it queries the database (Python value -> database backend value)
 - when it loads data from the database (database backend value -> Python value)
 - when it saves to the database (Python value -> database backend value)

+# Relationships
+Generally, ManyToManyField instances should go in the object that’s going to be edited on a form.
+In the example of Topping and Pizza, toppings is in Pizza (rather than Topping having a pizzas ManyToManyField ) because it’s more natural to think about a pizza having toppings than a topping being on multiple pizzas.
+The way it’s set up above, the Pizza form would let users select the toppings.